 Visitors seeking a bit of culture can enjoy an the many museums and libraries.
 This area has many historic buildings and monuments to enjoy.
 Cultural events take place throughout the year, including the popular International Film Festival.

 The headland of Cimavilla boasts some interesting buildings, parks and plazas.
 This separates the city’s two main beaches of Playa de Poniente and Playa de San Lorenzo.

 Llanes y Picos de Europa

 The charming town of Llanes is one of the most popular tourist destinations on the Costa Verde.
 Llanes boasts a busy fishing port, picturesque marina and two main beaches.
 The town is separated by the Reguera Carrocedo river mouth.

 On both sides of the river mouth visitors are spoiled for choice when it comes to wining & dining options.
-The superb local seafood of the region features on many tapas bar and restaurant menus.
+The superb local seafood and fine Spanish dishes of this region feature on many tapas bar and restaurant menus.

 The stunning backdrop of Llanes is the Picos de Europa mountain range (picture above).
 The beautiful surrounding countryside makes this an ideal setting for visitors

 Inland Costa Verde boasts crystal clear streams, lakes, and beautiful valleys.
 The mountains are covered in lush green forests.
 With the many camping opportunities, this is a nature lovers paradise.